SIDN/spin/README.md

 # What is SPIN?

+This software is part of the [SPIN project](https://spin.sidnlabs.nl).

-SPIN stands for Security and Privacy for In-home Networks, it is a traffic visualization tool (and in the future analyzer) intended to help protect the home network with an eye on the Internet of Things devices and the security problems they might bring.
+SPIN stands for Security and Privacy for In-home Networks, it is a traffic visualization tool and analysis tool intended to help protect the home network with an eye on the Internet of Things devices and the security problems they might bring.